becoinc/sdk_resources/beco_SDK_Android_user_guide.md

 These libraries can be automatically obtained from the standard jcenter repositories via Gradle.

->#### Special Setup
-We’ve found that the `Instant Run` feature in Android Studio 2.1.2, and possibly later versions, has certain bugs which prevent some of our third party dependencies from initializing correctly.
-Please disable the `Instant Run` feature of the IDE in order to properly integrate the Beco SDK.

 #### Environment
 The Beco SDK is designed to work with Beco Beacons exclusively.
 Generic BLE beacons or iBeacon devices from other vendors are not supported.